-Finishing processes Definition of 'finishing' This term should be defined further as in some countries it can only refer to one production stage A definition is to be provided in the pre-amble to the Decision.
-Definitions will also be provided for the other substance groups.
-Accepted - Definitions to provided for process stages.
-General approach The rules should follow the Chemicals Task Force The rules should follow the Chemicals Task Force, inclusive of proposed amendments.
-The proposed approach follows the proposals of the Chemical Task Force - notably the use of substance groups, hazard prioritisation and lifecycle derogation conditions.
-Accepted Reference to H Classifications and R Phrases The approach is problematic as it makes it difficult to check and may also rely on the producers assessment (self-classification).
+Reference to H Classifications and R Phrases The approach is problematic as it makes it difficult to check and may also rely on the producers assessment (self-classification).
 As far as possible requirements should be states in the restricted substance list.
 The reference to H Classifications and R Phrases is a requirement for all Ecolabel product groups.
 Standard practice has been to have a clear listing of the hazards and derogations.
 This could be repeated within the RSL, but a separate listing should be retained in the criteria.
-To be checked H classifications and R phrases Read across to R Phrases (DSD system) Hazard classifications that do not have a corresponding risk phrases should be removed from the criteria listing.
+To be checked Functions should be core to textile production the use in textiles, even though the functions that The functions derogated have been agreed by stakeholders during several rounds of consultation as being those required for the product group.
+Where possible the derogations have been made more specific (e.g. optical brighteners) or removed where new evidence suggests that they are not required.
+Clarification H classifications and R phrases Read across to R Phrases (DSD system) Hazard classifications that do not have a corresponding risk phrases should be removed from the criteria listing.
 The hazard classification listing is a standard list developed by DG ENV and as such must be used for each product.
-Rejected Substance group derogations Colour removal from wastewater This condition should be considered as case to case BAT The proposal has been modified - for dyes known to have lower fixation rates a BAT technique must be selected from a number of options that maximise fixation/optimise process control and/or minimise wastewater pollution.
-Colour removal is one BAT option.
-Accepted - A list of BAT options are provided.
-Use of hydrogen peroxide bleach Is hydrogen peroxide bleach permitted?
+Rejected Substance group derogations Distinguishment between dyes and pigments Differentiate between dyes and pigments as evidence from licenseholders is that the hazard profile.
+There is also concern about H317 and H334 as the pigment remains on the product.
+Subject to further information forthcoming from stakeholders no specific derogation is proposed for pigments.
+Dyes are increasingly used for printing so these will fall under the dyestuff derogation.
+Accepted Colour removal from wastewater This condition should be considered as case to case BAT , , Accepted - A list of BAT options are provided.
+The requirement concerning colour removal is unclear.
+Who should decide whether colour removal is required or not?
+The requirement is an option to comply with the derogation condition for dyestuffs used in dyeing and printing.
+The decision is to be made by the applicant.
+Clarification Softeners with allergen hazards , , The comment has been cross referenced with the draft final version of a report from the European Commission 'regarding possible new labelling requirements of textile products and on a study on allergenic substances in textile products'.
+This included the screening of softeners for H317 and H334.
+Only a limited number of softeners were highlighted.
+Accepted Use of hydrogen peroxide bleach Is hydrogen peroxide bleach permitted?
 There may be other process chemicals with aquatic hazard classifications and it must be clear if they are permitted or not.
 The use of hydrogen peroxide bleach is not restricted by the Ecolabel (see Annex 1, Restriction 2).
 Clarification Processes to which the criteria applies A more generic reference should be made to process stages because the substances referred to may be used at other stages.
 The criteria is a requirement that relates to the final product only.
 The derogations relate to substance groups that are understood from scientific evidence to remain on the final product.
 The criteria will therefore not apply to most process chemicals, apart from those specifically highlighted and/or derogated.
-Use of flame retardants The restriction should not be as limiting.
-Industry standards and public bodies may require there use.
-The wording has been modified in order to include public bodies that may wish to specify their use.
-The proposed approach is a compromise as a number of Member States have requested a complete restriction on their use.
-Modified - Accepted for public bodies 15.
-Process efficiency Assessment and verification Requirement for audit of production sites Site audits would be required and should therefore be mandatory in the criteria document.
-It is proposed that compliance is demonstrated by the minimum items of evidence listed, to be independently verified by a site visits.
-Accepted
+Clarification